Adhisty Zara

+Early life

+Zara was born with the name Adhisty Zara Sundari Kusumawardhani on June 21, 2003 in Bandung, West Java.
+She is the second child of four siblings of Mario Saladin Akbar Kusumawardhana and Sofia Yulinar.

 Career

 2016–18: JKT48 and acting career

-Adhisty Zara entered the showbiz industry after being introduced as a part of JKT48's 5th generation on May 29, 2016, at the age of 13.
+Adhisty Zara entered the showbiz industry after being introduced as a part of JKT48's 5th generation on 29 May 2016, at the age of 13.
 According to Zara, a staff approached and offered her to try for the audition when she was eating ice cream in front of her school.
 After getting selected, she traveled between Bandung and Jakarta to balance her school and the group's activity, before relocating permanently to Jakarta along with her older sister, Hasyakyla, who also joined JKT48 and both were then home-schooled.